awslabs/graphstorm/docs/source/advanced/sagemaker-pipelines.rst

 .. _graphstorm-sagemaker-pipeline-ref:

-Using SageMaker Pipelines with GraphStorm
+Using GraphStorm with SageMaker Pipelines
 =========================================

 GraphStorm provides integration with Amazon SageMaker Pipelines to automate and orchestrate graph machine learning workflows at scale.
-This guide shows you how to use the provided tools to create, configure, and execute SageMaker pipelines for graph construction, training, and inference tasks.
+This guide shows you how to use the provided tools to create, configure, and execute SageMaker pipelines for graph construction, training, and inference.

 Introduction
 ------------